leks360/Information-Office-mangement-Website/README.md

 It supports User authentication & authorization.
 Has all CRUD operations, (upload , view ,download , find , sort data by features)

-Purpose : Datas in the office became very hard to manage since most of it was stored offline and on google sheets, managing different forms of data became hard and finding of documents was a tedious process.
+Purpose : Data in the Fffice became very hard to manage since most of it was stored offline and on google sheets, managing different forms of data and finding of documents was a tedious process.
-This web-app solves the problem by clubbing all the features required by the office in managing the projects and data. has easy and fast accessibility.
+This web-app solves all the problem by clubbing all the features required by the office in managing the projects and data in a single page.h
+Has easy and fast accessibility and reduced the turnover time of daily tasks in the office.

 Projects View Page : Displays all the current projects at a Glance